pendo-io/pendo-mobile-sdk/README.md

 A session with a single guide including four steps, 6 session analytics, 42 page transitions, 65 feature clicks, 13 guide events and 3 track events, recorded ~120KB of data received and ~320KB of data transmitted.

+**Offline support**

+Additional information about offline support can be found in [Mobile offline support for analytics article](https://support.pendo.io/hc/en-us/articles/360043016412-Mobile-offline-support-for-analytics)